NYC To Require Proof Of Vaccination For Indoor Dining, Fitness And Entertainment

 “They might not do so well without their ace pitcher,” Bronx resident Mike Kern said.

-While Cole’s vaccination status is unknown, the Bronx community that Yankee Stadium calls home — zip code 10451 — is below the city’s average of 55.82% at 49.35% fully vaccinated.
+While Cole’s vaccination status is unknown, the Bronx community that Yankee Stadium calls home — zip code 10451 — is at 49.35% vaccinated, below the city’s average of 55.82%.

 CORONAVIRUS PANDEMIC